wilberquito/mnist-autoencoder-classification/README.md

 This is the data representation or the low-level, compressed representation of the model’s input.
 The decoder structure uses this low-dimensional form of data to reconstruct the input.
-It is represented by `h`.
+It is represented by $h$.

 ## Self Supervised Learning

-Now we can use the encoder `E` and fine tunning it for a classification problem.
+Now we can use the encoder $E$ and fine tunning it for a classification problem.
-As encoder `E` "knows" important features for the SSL problem, we can apply transfer learning for a classification or regression task.
+As encoder $E$ "knows" important features for the SSL problem, we can apply transfer learning for a classification or regression task.